FutureGoose/predicting_insurance_charges/README.md

 ---
 ## Getting Started 🏁
-For an in-depth dive into the code, methodology, and results, kindly refer to the included Jupyter Notebook (`medical_cost_reg.ipynb`).
+For an in-depth dive into the code, methodology, and results, kindly refer to the included Jupyter Notebook (`medical_cost_reg_ver2.ipynb`).

 ### Prerequisites 📋
 For successful execution, you'll need: